-Looking to improve your credit score?
 Wondering what’s weighing your credit score down?
 Your current outstanding debt may be affecting your credit score, including your FICO score.
-Gaining a better understanding for the
+Your debt-to-income, or DTI, ratio is a percentage that compares your monthly debt expenses to your monthly gross income.

 As a borrower you should always keep your debt at a comfortable level.
-Controlling your debt is the cornerstone of good financial health.
 But how much debt is too much debt?
-Luckily, there’s a way to estimate if you have too much debt without waiting until you realize you can’t afford your monthly payments.
-The key to taking control of debt involves an assessment of debt to income ratio which sounds exactly like what it is.
+Luckily, there is a way to estimate if you have too much debt without waiting until you realize you can’t afford your monthly payments.

 What is My Debt-to-Income (DTI) Ratio?